-Post Decree Divorce Modification in Colorado Springs
+Post Divorce Decree Modification in Colorado Springs

 After a divorce is finalized, situations can arise that neither party predicted.
 When a Colorado resident seeks to modify an existing divorce decree, it means they must revisit that decree and reopen negotiations with their ex-spouse.
-Often times, divorced parents resolve custody and visitation disputes by referring back to their divorce decree, but sometimes a modification must be made to the decree itself.
+Oftentimes, divorced parents resolve custody and visitation disputes by referring back to their divorce decree, but sometimes a modification must be made to the decree itself.

-Child Custody / Relocation
+Child Custody & Relocation Services

 While all US Citizens have the right to travel, parents are also bound by specific parental rights, as outlined in child custody agreements.
 Conflicts can arise when a custodial parent wishes to relocate their children, which can often lead a divorced couple back to court.